MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/power-bi-faq-troubleshoot.md

 You need to be assigned the role of **Insights Analyst** in the advanced insights app to create the report.
 You also need to have the June 2022 version or newer of Power BI Desktop version installed.
 [Get Power BI](https://powerbi.microsoft.com/en-us/desktop/).

-### Q2 How do I share the report with others in my organization?

-There are multiple ways to share Power BI reports.
-Refer to [Ways to collaborate and share in Power BI](/power-bi/collaborate-share/service-how-to-collaborate-distribute-dashboards-reports) to compare your options.
-You can share the report with others in your organization without sharing the underlying data by publishing the insights in an app or as PDF or static file.
-Refer to [Sharing a report](#sharing-a-report) earlier in this article.

-### Q3 Can I share the underlying report dataset with others in my organization?
+### Q2 Can I share the underlying report dataset with others in my organization?

 To maintain data privacy, only employees assigned the role of **Insights Analyst** in the advanced insights app should have access to the underlying dataset in the Power BI report.

-### Q4 How frequently is data refreshed in the report?
+### Q3 How frequently is data refreshed in the report?

 If you selected the auto-refresh option for your Viva Insights query, your query automatically runs and computes a new result every time Viva Insights gets updated collaboration data for licensed people.